-The Learning Systems Technology Education (LSTE) Program prepares students for careers in the field of instructional technology in the public school sector, community colleges, higher education institutions, private industry, and medical settings or facilities.
+The Learning Systems Technology Education (LSTE) Program is a fully online program that prepares students for careers in the field of instructional technology in the public school sector, community colleges, higher education institutions, private industry, and medical settings or facilities.
 Learning and development technologists analyze problems in all aspects of human learning; they analyze, design, develop, implement, evaluate, and manage solutions to those problems.
 Aspects of the LSTE Program include instructional design and development, the psychology and development of the learner, learning resources development and application, and understanding the dynamic interaction between content, pedagogy and technology.
 Because these careers deal with services to the entire population, all courses in this program make specific efforts to include the needs of the disabled and exceptional learners.

 4 STEPS TO EARNING A DEGREE IN LEARNING SYSTEMS TECHNOLOGY

 If you want to be a part of this program and earn your M.Ed. degree, your first step is to apply to the UA Little Rock Graduate School.

 After you have completed your online application to the Graduate School, your folder with all of your transcripts will be sent to the program coordinator for evaluation.

 Once you get your letter of acceptance you will be able to start the program in any semester: Fall, Spring, or Summer.

 Once accepted to UA Little Rock, specialized advisors within the School of Education will help you get registered for classes.